ayushjindal23/How-to/README.md

 # How-to
-Learn How To Do Coding and Programming (Associated video tutorial available on our website)
+Learn How To Code and Program (Associated video tutorial available on our website)